SUPREME LP RECORDINGS

 The best I can say about these records is that it is very probable that the finest of them do equal the typical sonic standards within The Honorable Mentions, because they still have some outstanding qualities, but their sonic weaknesses (rarely, if ever, mentioned by collectors and dealers-who are often the same people), are very noticeable.
 They do deserve recognition as one of the finest RCAs originating from their "Golden Period", but the standards of today are definitely higher.

 CONCLUSION: I can believe and understand that this was one of the finest LPs when it came out in 1960, but why it still has such veneration more than 40 years later escapes me.
 There must be literally hundreds of orchestral records produced since then, that sound better than a good, typical original pressing.
-People who pay a premium for this LP are rarely buying "premium sound", period.
+People who pay a premium for this LP are rarely buying "premium sound".

 THE COMPETITION